 Artificial intelligence is a computer program that is capable of being smart.
 It can mimic human thinking or behavior.
 Machine learning falls under artificial intelligence.
 That is to say, all machine learning is artificial intelligence, but not all artificial intelligence is machine learning.
 For example, a simple scheduling system may be artificial intelligence, but not necessarily a machine that can learn.
 Then we have deep learning, which is, again, a subset of machine learning.
 Both – machine learning and deep learning – fall under the broad category of artificial intelligence.
 Lastly, data science is a very general term for processes that extract knowledge or insights from data in its various forms.
 Although it has no direct relation to artificial intelligence, machine learning or deep learning, it can be useful to each of the three.

 If you would like to read more on coding, check the following links.
-Also take up online courses from the best institution acadgild.com
+Also take up data science certification from the best institution acadgild.com

 Next in Series